 One Course At A Time is ideal for field trips, research

-I love to tell my colleagues at other schools about the One Course At A Time system at Cornell.
-Often they are skeptical about teaching and learning on such a short calendar, but as I answer them, I get increasingly excited about all the positive aspects of the One Course At A Time system.
+I love to tell my colleagues at other schools about the One Course At A Time curriculum at Cornell.
+Often they are skeptical about teaching and learning on such a short calendar, but as I answer them, I get increasingly excited about all the positive aspects of the One Course At A Time curriculum.
 For teaching geology, this might just be the ideal college schedule.

 Why?
 The freedom of long class periods and the lack of other academic priorities for the students.
 The best place to learn about geology is in the field or in the lab where students can interact with the Earth, and with One Course At A Time I have the flexibility to take students out of the classroom.
 Even the most difficult concepts become clearer when you can stare at the rock, touch it, sketch it, follow it through the woods, hammer it, and examine it at length with a hand lens.
 As long as the field trips are in the syllabus at the start of class, I can schedule field trips of any length, ranging from half a day to several weeks.